Benefits

 Clinical trials

-Pooled across multiple T2DM RCTs.
+Pooled across multiple T2DM clinical trials.

 N. sativa significantly reduced fasting blood glucose, 2-hour postprandial glucose, HbA1c, total cholesterol, LDL, and triglycerides vs placebo.
 Effect sizes meaningful but heterogeneous across trials.
 Note: most trials are short-term and conducted in Middle Eastern populations; long-term and broader population data limited.